aauroraaborealisrs/crud-api/README.md

 # SIMPLE CRUD API

 This project is a simple CRUD API built using **Node.js** and **Cluster API** for horizontal scaling.
-The application supports creating, reading, updating, and deleting users with an in-memory database.
+The application supports creating, programming, updating, and deleting users with an in-memory database.
 The API horizontally scales across multiple CPU cores, distributing requests using a Round-robin algorithm.

 ## Requirements